 Cooking is something we all do, but so many of us take for granted that we actually have a kitchen to cook in.

-Stories of kitchens we want to fix.
+Stories of some kitchens we have improved.

-Um Mohammed's Kitchen.
+Um Ahmed's Kitchen.

 Um Mohammed is a divorced mother of 5, having her mentally and physically disabled sister living with them in Ashrafieh, Amman.
 Without work, no support from the rest of the extended family and only basic social welfare benefits, putting money towards anything other than bare necessities is out of the question.
 We want to help.

 Kitchen falling apart

 Spacious and organised

 TOTAL COST OF KITCHEN: $500